|ocean view from grounds of WildSpring Guest Habitat in Port Orford, Oregon|

 How charming are directions that indicate this covey of cabins is “five miles north of Humbug Mountain”?
-Guests park in a woodsy lot, and check in by picking up their key from a row of rustic mailboxes in an open-air shelter.
+Guests park in a woodsy lot, and check in at WildSpring Guest Habitat by picking up their key from a row of rustic mailboxes in an open-air shelter.
 Then they can either load their bags into an easy-to-maneuver contemporary wheelbarrow or contact the office via intercom for assistance.

 The contemporary two-room cabins are scattered within a 5-acre private forest of 100-foot-tall second-growth Douglas Firs.
 Ferns dot the forest floor, and trails padded by a bed of pine needles lead to each cabin.
 “We’re very proud that during construction we only had to cut down two trees,” says co-owner Michelle Duarte.